simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 # What problems does hledger solve ?

-Here's how a plain text accounting app, and hledger specifically, can solve various problems.
+Here are some problems a plain text accounting app, and hledger specifically, can solve.
 Do any of these apply to you ?

 **I am a technical person wanting to track finances with familiar tools and a minimum of fuss**\